 We all need leaders in our lives: politics, business, education, and the home.
 But what guarantees that these leaders will be moral and effective rather than corrupt and useless?
 Ken reminds us of the breadth of leadership types, quoting Shakespeare: some leaders are born, some are made, and some have it thrust upon them.
 Ken and John begin by discussing what exactly a good leader is by looking at historical examples in different fields.
 Distinctions are made between leaders that require charisma and those that do not.

-- Polly Stryker the Roving Philosophical Reporter (Seek to 4:48): Polly Stryker discusses leadership in an area often not considered: the homeless.
+- Roving Philosophical Report (Seek to 4:48): Polly Stryker discusses leadership in an area often not considered: the homeless.
 An interview with Father Vitale, a priest who runs a homeless program in San Francisco's infamous Tenderloin, reveals interesting opinions of what makes a good leader.

-- Ian Shoales the 60-Second Philosopher (Seek to 49:48): Ian Shoales speeds by different definitions of leadership throughout history through the lens Thomas Carlyle's writings and life.
+- 60-Second Philosopher (Seek to 49:48): Ian Shoales speeds by different definitions of leadership throughout history through the lens Thomas Carlyle's writings and life.

 Deborah L. Rhode, Ernest W. McFarland Professor of Law, Stanford University